ferrandi/PandA-bambu/documentation/bambu101/new_device_support/README.md

 * Add the new device in [src/technology/target_device/FPGA/FPGA_device.cpp](https://github.com/ferrandi/PandA-bambu/blob/main/src/technology/target_device/FPGA/FPGA_device.cpp)

 **The process might end here:** if the new board is very similar to one of the supported ones, old characterization results can be reused directly.
 Try it out by launching Bambu on a test file and selecting the new target device.

+## **Step 5 - Run Eucalyptus to characterize the new target**

+Eucalyptus is a tool that supports the characterization of new targets for Bambu, and it is available in the default Bambu installation.
+Run the [characterize_device]() script to launch Eucalyptus:

+`bash characterize_device.sh --devices xcku060-3ffva1156-VVD`

+Note: this is a long process, since it has to launch multiple logic synthesis and implementation runs.